Meet Curatorial Residents

 Hale Ekinci is a Chicago-based Turkish interdisciplinary artist and Associate Professor of Art at North Central College.
 She spent childhood and much of her young adult years in Turkey, the homeland that she brings in and out of focus throughout her works.
 She completed her MFA in Interdisciplinary Arts and Media at Columbia College Chicago.
 Focusing on pictorial histories, identity, gender politics, and folk traditions, her works vary from non-linear narrative videos and mixed media paintings embellished with craft to fiber installation.
 Her recent projects touch on social issues, cultural stereotypes, and political unrest.
 Despite the sometimes dismal nature of these controversial issues, her works are often playful as she uses vibrant colors, patterns, and hopeful moments.

 Holly Cahill is a multidisciplinary artist working in painting, drawing, fibers, sculpture, print and collage.
 Her abstractions weave together elements of the fantastic found at the heart of our domestic and shared environments.
-Her work has been shown at Pennsylvania State University, DEMO Project, Reva and David Logan Center for the Arts, D Gallery, The Franklin, Hyde Park Art Center, and Walter Phillips Gallery, among others.
-She received her BFA in painting from Syracuse University and an MFA from the University of Cincinnati.
-She has been an artist in residence at the Vermont Studio Center, 8550 Ohio, the Banff Centre, Ox-Bow, and Spudnik Press Cooperative.
-Holly is an artist member of the newest branch of Tiger Strikes Asteroid, an artist run, non-profit, network of gallery spaces with locations in Chicago, Los Angeles, Philadelphia, and Brooklyn.
+Holly’s work has been shown at Heaven Gallery, Pennsylvania State University, DEMO Project, Reva and David Logan Center for the Arts, D Gallery, The Franklin, Hyde Park Art Center, and Walter Phillips Gallery, among others.
+She received her BFA from Syracuse University, an MFA from the University of Cincinnati and has been an artist in residence at the Vermont Studio Center, 8550 Ohio, the Banff Centre, Ox-Bow, and Spudnik Press Cooperative.
+Holly is a member of Tiger Strikes Asteroid, an artist run, non-profit, network of gallery spaces with locations in Chicago, Los Angeles, Philadelphia, and Brooklyn.

 Kelly Kristin Jones uses her photo-based installation work as a vehicle to explore competing narratives within urban cultural landscapes.
 She received an MFA in Photography from the School of the Art Institute of Chicago and was a Post-MFA Faculty Fellow at the University of Georgia in 2013.
 Kelly has completed residencies at MASS MoCA, LATITUDE, Atlanta Contemporary Art Center, Emory University, and ACRE.
 Her current work with contested US monument sites has been exhibited at museums, galleries, and universities across the US.

 Kushala Vora (b.
 Panchgani, India) is an interdisciplinary artist based out of Chicago and Panchgani.
 Kushala’s work explore the implications of the standardization of Time and Space on her body.
 She uses her voice to counter the often dehumanizing effects of our global societal polarization through an investigation of her cultivated habits.
 She does this by exploring the history of systems in education such as writing in notebooks and sitting on chairs, in relation to evidence of accumulation and change.
-Her work connects the ecosystem within our human bodies to that of a forest.
-Kushala received a MFA (2018) from The School of the Art Institute of Chicago.
-She holds a post-graduate diploma in Modern and Contemporary Indian Art History and Curatorial Studies from Dr. Bhau Daji Lad Museum in Mumbai and a BFA (2015) from Tufts University/ The School of the Museum of Fine Arts, Boston.
+Kushala received a MFA from The School of the Art Institute of Chicago.
+She holds a post-graduate diploma in Modern and Contemporary Indian Art History and Curatorial Studies from Dr. Bhau Daji Lad Museum in Mumbai and a BFA from Tufts University/ The School of the Museum of Fine Arts, Boston.
 Her work has been exhibited at Museum of Fine Art, Nagoya, Japan; Museum of Contemporary Art, Detroit; Mana Contemporary, Chicago; Harvard University, Cambridge among other places.
 She has been an artist-in-residence at Vermont Studio Center, ACRE Residency, and Søndre Green Farm.

 kwabena foli is an multidisciplinary artist from the Southside of Chicago.
 His work has appeared on cultural platforms such as All Def Poetry, madamnoire, blkcreatives, elephant journal and elsewhere.
 He is the author of "learning rhythm" with Flowered Concrete Press, listing within Amazon’s top 100 for African-American poetry, as well as African Art + Photography for ebooks.
 His work is also anthologized in "Revise the Psalm: Work Celebrating the Writing of Gwendolyn Brooks" from Curbside Press.
 Forthcoming publications include Meridian, Crab Orchard Review, and cream city review.
 Residencies include the Poetry Center of Chicago and Banff Centre of Arts & Creativity in Canada.
 He is currently resides in Chicago.